aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 We can run `cd myapp` to see all the project files and directories.

+Note: If you are using PHP 7.3 and you get an JIT compiler setting error:
+[ErrorException]
+preg_match(): JIT compilation failed: no more memory when you run composer create-project, you have to update the JIT compiler setting in your PHP configuration file as detailed in my blog post [Installing Composer PHP Package Manager](https://aregsar.com/blog/2019/installing-composer-php-package-manager).

 ## Installing Composer packages

 Since we are using Composer to create the project, Composer will also install the Laravel packages for us which will create the `vendor` directory where the packages are installed.

 So running `composer install` from the project directory should indicate that there are no new packages to install.

 ## Installing NPM modules